 Misinformation spreads rapidly online, and speculation quickly fills an information void.
 If you anticipate a controversy or find inaccurate information about your work, we can help you plan a communication strategy to get ahead of the issue.

 The Crisis Communication Plan describes the protocols for an effective, timely response during and following a crisis.
 If you're asked for comment from the university about a sensitive or controversial issue, ask about the context of the inquiry and gather contact information.
 If there's an immediate threat to safety, contact Campus Safety at 503-370-6911.
 Otherwise, contact your supervisor and University Communications, which will coordinate a response on behalf of Willamette.

 In case of a campus or regional emergency — such as those due to weather, natural disasters or fires — University Communications manages communications between the campus community and the public.

 In an emergency, it's important to stay calm, avoid speculation and share accurate information.
-Please refer reporters to Media Relations in these situations.
+Please refer reporters to the Office of Marketing and Communications in these situations.
 You can say:

 "To ensure we provide the most accurate information, please contact MarCom at 503-370-6667."